lko84/asol-front/README.md

   - Username/password inputs
   - JSON-based POST to `/auth/login`
   - RESTClient usage with `ExecuteAsync`
+- JWT/Credentials + user info stored after login
+- Main form.
+Has UserRole filtered form selection, tab system
-- Temporary main form with token display
+- Dynamic form registration
-- Minimal coupling to main UI until login success
+- (Incomplete) Form for viewing (all) Orders
+- Spring4D based Services
+- State management system

 ## How to Use

-1. Locally run the monolith back end (`asol-orders-demo\mono`)
+1. Run the monolith back end locally (`asol-orders-demo\mono`)
 2. Run the compiled .\Win32\Debug\AsolFront.exe
 3. A login dialog will appear:
    - Use test credentials from your back end dataset